Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-Object proposals refer to a group of class-agnostic candidate boxes that likely to contain any objects.
-It was first time applied in object detection in 2010 \cite{CVPR10-WhatIsObj}.
+\textbf{Detection with object proposals:} Object proposals refer to a group of class-agnostic reference boxes that are likely to contain any objects.
 Detection with object proposals helps to avoid the exhaustive sliding window search across an image.

-An object proposal detection algorithm should meet the following three requirements: 1) high recall rate, 2) high localization accuracy, and 3) on basis of the first two requirements, to improve precision and reduce processing time.
-Modern proposal detection methods can be divided into three categories: 1) segmentation grouping approaches \cite{ICCV11-SelectSearch, IJCV13-SelectSearch, CVPR10-CPMC, CVPR14-MCG}, 2) window scoring approaches \cite{CVPR10-WhatIsObj, TPAMI12-WhatIsObj, CVPR14-BING, ECCV14-EdgeBoxes}, and 3) neural network based approaches \cite{arXiv14-Scalable, CVPR14-Scalable, ICCV15-DeepProposal, ICCV15-DeepBox, BMVC16-ActiveBox, arXiv17-Zoom}.
-We refer readers to the following papers for a comprehensive review of these methods \cite{TPAMI14-ProposalSurvey, ECCV14-ProposalSurvey}.

-Early time's proposal detection methods followed a bottom-up detection philosophy \cite{CVPR10-WhatIsObj, TPAMI12-WhatIsObj} and were deeply affected by visual saliency detection.
-Later, researchers started to move to low-level vision (e.g., edge detection) and more careful handcrafted skills to improve the localization of candidate boxes \cite{ICCV11-SelectSearch, IJCV13-SelectSearch, CVPR10-CPMC, TPAMI12-CPMC, CVPR14-MCG, ECCV14-EdgeBoxes}.
-After 2014, with the popularity of deep CNN in visual recognition, the top-down, learning-based approaches began to show more advantages in this problem \cite{CVPR14-BING, arXiv14-Scalable, CVPR14-Scalable, NIPS15-FasterRCNN}.
-Since then, the object proposal detection has evolved from the bottom-up vision to ``overfitting to a specific set of object classes'', and the distinction between detectors and proposal generators is becoming blurred \cite{CVPR16-Gameable}.
+We refer readers to the following papers for a comprehensive review on this topic \cite{TPAMI14-ProposalSurvey, ECCV14-ProposalSurvey}.
+Early time's proposal detection methods followed a bottom-up detection philosophy \cite{CVPR10-WhatIsObj, TPAMI12-WhatIsObj}.
+After 2014, with the popularity of deep CNN in visual recognition, the top-down, learning-based approaches began to show more advantages in this problem \cite{CVPR14-BING, CVPR14-Scalable, NIPS15-FasterRCNN}.
+Now, the proposal detection gradually slipped out of sight after the rise of one-stage detectors.

-As ``object proposal'' has revolutionized the sliding window detection and has quickly dominated the deep learning based detectors, in 2014-2015, many researchers began to ask the following questions: what is the main role of the object proposals in detection?
-Is it for improving accuracy, or simply for detection speed up?
-To answer this question, some researchers have tried to weaken the role of the proposals \cite{BMVC15-RCNNmR} or simply perform sliding window detection on CNN features \cite{ECCV14-DPMCNNFeat, ECCV14-PartRCNN, CVPR15-En2EnDPM, CVPR15-DPM=CNN, arXiv16-En2EnDPM}, but none of them obtained satisfactory results.
-The proposal detection has soon slipped out of sight after the rise of one-stage detectors and ``deep regression'' techniques (to be introduced).